 Layout & Components

-Layout refers to the grid or region struture of your website that your content sits within.
+Layout refers to the grid or region struture that your content sits within.
 Components are the parts and pieces that make up the website.
 When it comes to layout, we encourage creativity and thinking outside the box, however, it's important to consider what users will expect to see and where they will anticipate finding it.

 - Scrolling on a website is something all users are accustomed to, but your logo, site name, navigation, search and translator are key features that should always be in a prominent location above the fold.

-- We recommend a mixture of horizontal (wide) and vertical (skinny) content regions on your homepage to accomodate all varieties of content
+- We recommend a mixture of horizontal (wide) and vertical (skinny) content regions on your homepage to accomodate all varieties of content.

-- Every website needs a grid structure, even if it isn't readily obvious to the user
+- Every website needs a grid structure, even if it isn't readily obvious to the user.

 - Don't be afraid of scrolling!
-Everyone using the internet knows how to scroll, but keep the amount of scrolling reasonable and utilize sticky navigation bars or anchor tags to assist the user
+Everyone using the internet knows how to scroll, but keep the amount of scrolling reasonable and utilize sticky navigation bars or anchor tags to assist the user.

 - Keep in mind that items located in your website header or footer will show on all pages.
 Contact information, social media links and legal links are items users expect to see in the header or footer of a website.